 Cave Suit– This is a coverall-type piece of clothing.
 It’s designed to provide some protection and insulation at the same time.
 What makes this a great choice, though, is that it will protect your clothing.
 Dirt and mud will be your companion in the caves, so the caving suit is a great choice.

 Insulating Socks– This is an area where your sock choice matters.
 You’ll be on your feet almost the entire time in the cave.
-Hiking socks with proper cushioning make a great choice.
+Hiking or thermal socks with proper cushioning make a great choice.
 If you know that you’re going to get wet, then socks made of neoprene are a great choice as well.

 Multiple Lighting Sources– Caving headlamps work best for caving, and make sure that your source attaches firmly onto your helmet.
 You also want to have a backup lighting source, such as a second headlamp or a flashlight.

 Food and Drink– This is an area where you may want to pay more attention.
 If you did get lost, having adequate water would quickly become essential.
 Granola bars, trail mix, and anything that can handle rough travel is your best choices.
 You can bring a meal as well if you’re planning to be gone for an extended period.
 Water works best in durable plastic or metal bottles.
 Some people like platypus bottles, but they can puncture.
 Disposable water bottles often crack as well, so avoid these as much as possible.

 Waterproof Pack– Any bag that has a secure closure will work.
 Zippers and velcro get clogged with mud and sand quickly, so a typical backpack may not be your best choice.
 You can purchase a caving bag but look for something with enough room to store your gear while being waterproof.